-- 4.1 The GLA's centralised marketing, planning and budgeting process, introduced in 2017-18, has led to significant improvements in the GLA's marketing and digital communications function.
-This includes working more strategically and efficiently, and with agility, which enables the Marketing Campaigns and Digital Communications teams to respond quickly to external events and changing priorities. - 4.2 This process has the following key benefits: - streamlined messaging, ensuring we are not communicating to the same audience in an uncoordinated way; rather than communicating with the same (highly engaged) audience, this approach enables us to reach a greater breadth of Londoners, ensuring different audiences can engage with the messages that are most relevant to them - improved digital communications to ensure we are reaching Londoners online effectively, and with appropriate content - maximising the effectiveness of the marketing and digital resources to ensure we respond quickly to external factors and changing priorities - delivering better value for money for Londoners for example, annual licences for tools as well as paid search strategies for London.gov.uk. - 4.3 The GLA's marketing campaigns and digital communications function plans and delivers large-scale campaigns across a wide range of policy areas for example, violence affecting young people; violence against women and girls; and combatting homelessness.
-It also plays an important role in providing information and support to Londoners in response to external events and developments for example, helping Londoners through the cost-of-living crisis with information about benefits, grants and discounts; linking Londoners with food-poverty support; improving access to affordable homes and ensuring tenants are fully informed of their legal rights; and connecting young people to mentorship, skills-building and job opportunities. - 4.4 The proven success of this approach so far will be at risk if the centralised marketing budget is not approved, and if seeking other alternatives would reduce efficiency.
-A smaller budget, or a budget devolved to other departments across the GLA, would mean less impactful campaigns for Londoners, and would have a detrimental effect on the ways of working to deliver these campaigns and activities.
+- 4.1.
+The proven success of our approach, outlined below, will be at risk if the centralised marketing budget is not approved, and if seeking other alternatives would reduce efficiency.
+A smaller budget, or a budget devolved to other departments across the GLA, would mean less impactful campaigns for Londoners, and would have a detrimental effect on the ways of working to deliver these campaigns and activities. - 4.2.
+The GLA's centralised marketing, planning and budgeting process, introduced in 2017-18, has led to significant improvements in the GLA's marketing and digital communications function.
+This includes working more strategically and efficiently, and with agility which enables the Marketing Campaigns and Digital Communications teams to respond quickly to external events and changing priorities. - 4.3.
+This process has the following key benefits: - streamlined messaging, ensuring we are not communicating to the same audience in an uncoordinated way; rather than communicating with the same (highly engaged) audience, this approach enables us to reach a greater breadth of Londoners, ensuring different audiences can engage with the messages that are most relevant to them - improved digital communications to ensure we are reaching Londoners online effectively, and with appropriate content - maximising the effectiveness of the marketing and digital resources to ensure we respond quickly to external factors and changing priorities - delivering better value for money for Londoners for example, annual licences for tools as well as paid search strategies for London.gov.uk. - 4.4.
+The GLA's marketing campaigns and digital communications function plans and delivers large-scale campaigns linked directly to the Mayor's delivery programmes.
+These include, for example, providing opportunities for young people; preventing violence against women and girls; and combatting homelessness.
+It also plays an important role in providing information and support to Londoners in response to external events and developments for example, helping Londoners through the cost-of-living crisis with information about benefits, grants and discounts; linking Londoners with food-poverty support; improving access to affordable homes and ensuring tenants are fully informed of their legal rights; and connecting young people to mentorships and other opportunities.